 The financing of your graduate career is primarily your responsibility.
 The department has control over a moderate level of support, which it distributes solely on merit, but makes no guarantees as to the continuance or the level of any financial support it may provide at any given time.
 Investigating avenues of financial assistance should be a top priority.
-Department financial support is requested through the Annual Student Report (See appendix) and is due by April 10th.
-Students who win fellowships from Graduate Division will have their department aid automatically withdrawn, unless they contact the Graduate Program Assistant as soon as possible to discuss possibilities.
+Department financial support is requested through the Student Annual Report (See appendix) and is due in early April.
+Students who are awarded fellowships from Graduate Division will have their department aid automatically withdrawn, unless they contact the Graduate Program Assistant as soon as possible to discuss possibilities.
 The following information may be helpful in your financial planning.

-Department Fee Fellowhips
+Department Fee Fellowships